 Modern life is showing zero sign of slowing down.
 As we continue to get busier, the increasing ubiquity and ‘white noise’ of digital media is becoming more of a distraction.
 This makes the need for more tactical and tangible communication tools even more apparent in the overall marketing promotional toolkit.
-Creating the right message which is delivered in a more impactful way becomes even more important when measuring ROI.
+Creating the right message that is delivered in a more impactful way becomes even more important when measuring ROI.

 Yes, digital direct marketing can be a highly cost effective way to reach customers and prospects – providing the data for dispatching is relevant, accurate, clean and used in conjunction with a compelling message, offer or call to action.
 It clearly also provides measurability in terms of conversion whether it is for a page visit, sign-up or better still, a sale.
 But how many of these are we getting each day and do they get the attention they are hoping for?
 It may appear ‘cheap’ on a budget spreadsheet, but what’s the point if it doesn’t actually work?